Cholesterol and Triglycerides: Eating Fish and Fish Oil

 What else to know about fish oil

-If you take a blood thinner, such as warfarin (Coumadin) or clopidogrel (Plavix), do not take fish oil without talking to your doctor first.
+If you take a medicine that prevents blood clots, called a blood thinner, do not take fish oil without talking to your doctor first.
 Taking fish oil at the same time as blood thinners may cause problems with bleeding.